Returning now to my hypothesis stated earlier regarding a possible relationship between dyslexia and a vitamin D deficit:

 Treatment Effect or Preventative Effect or Both?

 Dr. Cannell's theory is aimed at prevention of autism, in that he hypothesizes that maintaining sufficient levels of vitamin D3 in both the mother during pregnancy and the child following birth and thereafter would prevent the onset of autism.
 He is less certain of a treatment effect.
 That is, he is less certain, but quite curious, whether a child already diagnosed with autism can be successfully treated with vitamin D3.
 He's certainly not willing to rule out the possibility.

-Now, in the case of dyslexia, I too am theorizing a preventative effect, but frankly, I doubt that will ever be researched because dyslexia is a bit too poorly defiined.
-However, I do share Dr. Cannell's optimism about a treatment effect, only in my case, a treatment of dyslexia rather than autism.
-Essentially, i hope (and it's really just hope for now) that we eventually find that some dyslexia symptoms are reduced or even eliminated, at least in younger children, when vitamin D3 levels are increased to sufficient levels.
+Now, in the case of dyslexia, I too am theorizing a preventative effect although, frankly, I doubt that will ever be adequately researched partly because dyslexia is just too poorly defined.
+I also share Dr. Cannell's optimism about a treatment effect, only in my case, a treatment of dyslexia rather than autism.
+Essentially, i hope that we eventually find that some dyslexia symptoms are reduced or even eliminated, at least in younger children, when vitamin D3 levels are increased to sufficient levels.
 Of course, since reading is a learned activity it's completely unrealistic to expect vitamin D3 to turn a poor reader into a good one.
 What it could do, however, is remove some of the blocks that are making it difficult for your child to learn to read.
-Regardless, the message I've tried to convey here is that you should consider maintaining adequate vitamin D3 levels for much broader health reasons, even if my theory relating dyslexia and a vitamin D deficiency is wrong.
+Regardless, the message I've tried to convey here is that you should consider maintaining adequate vitamin D3 levels for much broader health reasons, even if my theory relating dyslexia and a vitamin D deficiency never proves out.

 Should you decide to investigate Vitamin D further, the next page, Vitamin D3 Questions, has a lot of information.